 The Bottom Line

 Creating a safe and comfortable home for children and seniors requires effort, but it is well worth the investment.
-By installing safety features, eliminating potential hazards, securing medicine and cleaning products, improving lighting, and making bathrooms safer, you can significantly reduce the risk of accidents and injuries in your home.
+By installing safety features, you can significantly reduce the risk of accidents and injuries in your home.
 Remember, safety is a top priority, and taking preventative measures now can help you avoid potential emergencies and ensure that everyone in your home stays healthy and happy.